This article describes how to configure Facebook as a partner for Singular's attribution service.

 California Consumer Privacy Act

-Starting July 2020, Facebook allows advertisers to notify Facebook, if end-users choose to limit, or allow, data processing for California users, which Facebook refers to as a "limit data use" flag.
-To learn more about Facebook's usage of limit data use, see Facebook's developer documentation on the topic.
+Starting July 2020, Facebook allows advertisers to notify Facebook if end-users choose to limit or allow data processing for California users, using a "limit data use" flag.
+Learn more in Facebook's developer documentation.

 How does Singular track Facebook installs?